spiral/docs/http/configuration.md

 # HTTP - Installation and Configuration
-The web application bundle (`spiral/app`) ships with pre-configured http component.
-You will need a number of extensions to enable it in alternative builds.
+The web application bundle (`spiral/app`) ships with a pre-configured HTTP component.
+You will need several extensions to enable it in alternative builds.

 ## Installation